aws/s2n-tls/codebuild/README.md

 The codebuild specifications are run on a custom docker images that have the test dependencies installed.
 The docker image structure is described below.

 ### libcrypto
-Various libcrypto's are installed to `/usr/local/$LIBCRYPTO` directories.
+Various libcryptos are installed to `/usr/local/$LIBCRYPTO` directories.
 For example
 ```
 # non-exhaustive list
 /usr/local/openssl-1.0.2/lib/libcrypto.a